'Call of Duty: Warzone' Season 4 is coming next week

-Activision has confirmed that Call of Duty: Warzone Season 4 will arrive next week.
+Activision has confirmed that Call of Duty: Warzone Season 4 will arrive next week, with a wedge of new content.

-As announced via Geoff Keighley’s Summer Game Fest on June 10th, 2021, the popular battle royale game will once again go big for its next season, introducing more weapons, a host of returning maps as well as new zombie content.
+As announced via Geoff Keighley’s Summer Game Fest on June 10th, 2021, the popular battle royale game will once again go big for its next season, introducing more weapons, a host of returning maps as well as new zombie content for fans of the Zombies mode.

 The maps set to be added include Collateral, Amsterdam and Hijacked.
 The world series of Warzone will further expand too, introducing five new captains made up of familiar Twitch streamers and influencers, such as Captain Swagg, Dandangler, Nadeshot, TimtheTatMan and Aydan.